New bounds on adaptive quantum metrology under Markovian noise: Differentiability of QFI wrt time

 Consider any $(J,K)$ such that $P_J = P_K = 0$.
 Then, the first two terms in Eq.~\eqref{eq:prop1sum} vanish by the result expressed in Eq.~\eqref{eq:MJj}.
 For the third term, if $(j,k)$ is such that $p_j = p_k = 0$, then $\bra{j}\rho_0'\ket{k} = 0$ by assumption; otherwise, at least one of $\bra{J}M_m\ket{j}$ or $\bra{k}M_m^\dagger\ket{K}$ is zero by Eq.~\eqref{eq:MJj}.
 Thus, the third term also vanishes.
 Therefore, $\bra{J}\rho_1'\ket{K} = 0$ as claimed.

 \end{proof}

-Evolution via an SME allows us to write $\rho(t_1,g)$ as a quantum channel on $\rho(t_0,g)$ for any $t_1 > t_0$, fulfilling the assumption in Eq.~\eqref{eq:channel} of Proposition~\ref{claim:rho'jk}.
+Evolution via a Lindblad master equation allows us to write $\rho(t_1,g)$ as a quantum channel on $\rho(t_0,g)$ for any $t_1 > t_0$, fulfilling the assumption in Eq.~\eqref{eq:channel} of Proposition~\ref{claim:rho'jk}.
 Consequently, if we can find $\L(t_0,g)$ at some initial time $t_0$ (e.g., if we prepare our system in a $g$-independent state, so $\rho'(t_0,g) = 0$ at the start time $t_0$), then we can always find $\L(t,g)$ satisfying Eq.~\eqref{eqrhoprime} at all subsequent times $t$, using Eq.~\eqref{eqLjk}.

 For our analyses in Section~\ref{secqfi}, we also assumed that $\L$ is differentiable with respect to $t$, except at a (possibly empty) set of isolated times.
 Writing $\L = \sum_{j,k} \L_{jk}|j\rangle \langle k |$, a sufficient condition is that $\L_{jk}, |j\rangle$ and $|k\rangle$ are differentiable with respect to $t$ for all $j,k$.